masterzu/bottleLDAP/DEVEL.rst

 Speed issue
 ___________

+.. note:: With paramiko 2.3.x the speed and security issues are over.

 With the last tested [*]_ of **paramiko** and **pycrypto**/**cryptography** in last version, the all process is very slow.
 (See tables below)

 :Conclusion: To have optimal speed I use **paramiko** ``1.10.0`` and **pycrypto** ``2.6.1`` (in pip version)

 .. [*] last test is for paramiko ``2.0.2``